-6.1 We inspected the monthly invoices provided by the Transit Operator for MedTrans and noted that the invoices provided by the Transit Operator agreed to the invoices received by ICTC.

-6.2 We selected the months of November 2021, February 2022, and June 2022 and obtained the monthly invoices for IVT MedTrans.
-We compared the monthly invoices to the supporting data schedule and marketing invoices.

-6.3 We inspected the monthly invoices for IVT MedTrans for the fiscal year ending June 30, 2022 and observed no additional fuel expenditures were incurred outside of the fuel expenditure costs included in the revenue hour rate determined as part of the annual contract.

-6.4 We noted that IVT-MedTrans implemented a "Free Fares Programs" for a portion of the fiscal year.
-As such, we selected the months of April 2022, May 2022, and June 2022 and obtained the cash fare collections by day from the Daily Fare Collections report included in the monthly reporting packet.
+- 6.1 We inspected the monthly invoices provided by the Transit Operator for MedTrans and noted that the invoices provided by the Transit Operator agreed to the invoices received by ICTC. - No exceptions were found as a result of procedures performed. - 6.2 We selected the months of November 2021, February 2022, and June 2022 and obtained the monthly invoices for IVT MedTrans.
+We compared the monthly invoices to the supporting data schedule and marketing invoices. - No exceptions were found as a result of procedures performed. - 6.3 We inspected the monthly invoices for IVT MedTrans for the fiscal year ending June 30, 2022 and observed no additional fuel expenditures were incurred outside of the fuel expenditure costs included in the revenue hour rate determined as part of the annual contract. - No exceptions were found as a result of procedures performed. - 6.4 We selected the months of April 2022, May 2022, and June 2022 and obtained the cash fare collections by day from the Daily Fare Collections report included in the monthly reporting packet.
 We selected three (3) days for each month to inspect the daily fares per the fare receipt catalogs.
-We noted that for the samples selected for the months of April 2022, May 2022, and June 2022, and June 2022, the daily fare collections per the Daily Fare Collections report agreed to the supporting source document without exceptions.
+We noted that for the samples selected for the months of April 2022, May 2022, and June 2022, the daily fare collections per the Daily Fare Collections report agreed to the supporting source document without exceptions.
 See Exhibit B for details.